JetBrains/jetbrains_guide/README.md

 # Re-building and Deploying

-To make a production build, run one of the build scripts, such as `yarn pc:build`.
+To make a production build, run one of the build scripts, such as `yarn run pc:build`.
 This generates output in `public/pycharm/guide` (which is actually a symlink to the shared, cross-site, parent directory.)

 Thus, make sure to do a symlink from, for example, `sites/pycharm-guide/public` to `sites/pycharm/guide`